sys-uos/TAWNS/README.md

 In the above configuration, there are modules for the wireless acoustic network that records and transmits audio and for the acoustic simulation.
 A module's parameters can be configured, which is done in the configuration file in omnetpp.ini.
 But let us take a closer look at the declared modules first:
 - In the above example, our recording devices are modules of ManetRouter, meaning that the nodes form an ad-hoc network.
 For alternatives, check src|inet|node|inet or src|tawns|node|inet.
 - The configurator module sets the IP addresses and more, and by default, it will assign the addresses automatically.
-Check the INET [configuration tutorial] (https://inet.omnetpp.org/docs/tutorials/configurator/doc/index.html) for further details.
+Check the INET [configuration tutorial](https://inet.omnetpp.org/docs/tutorials/configurator/doc/index.html) for further details.
 - The radioMedium defines which kind of radio model we want to use for data transmission (in this case, we use the Ieee80211ScalarRadioMedium).
-For details, check its [inet documentation] (https://inet.omnetpp.org/docs/users-guide/ch-transmission-medium.html).
+For details, check its [inet documentation](https://inet.omnetpp.org/docs/users-guide/ch-transmission-medium.html).
 - The ambient module sets some static acoustic interference, e.g., sounds created by wind or a street.
 Note that ambient sound is identical for all nodes.
 - The soundSources are entities that can move through the area and will emit sounds from time to time.
 - The soundManager handles the generation of the spatial soundscapes, and to do so, it collects all required information from all modules involved.
 That information is in the soundManager itself (e.g., speed of sound), the sound sources, the ambient sound,  and of course, nodes that are equipped with microphones (in more technical terms, nodes that inherit from tawns.node.base.ApplicationLayerNodeBase or one of its children).